 Campus Based - Visit Website

-Yale's Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) program prepares advanced nursing professionals to deliver comprehensive healthcare across the adult lifespan, from adolescents to geriatric patients.
-Emphasizing preventive care and wellness, the curriculum integrates innovative age-friendly health system concepts.
+Yale's Adult-Gerontology Primary Care Nurse Practitioner program prepares advanced nursing professionals to deliver comprehensive healthcare across the entire adult lifespan, from adolescents to geriatric patients.
+The curriculum emphasizes preventive care and wellness while integrating innovative age-friendly health system concepts.
 Students receive robust clinical training in diverse healthcare settings, gaining expertise in maintaining patient health through evidence-based practices.
-Top-ranked and nationally recognized, the program offers flexible full and part-time study options, enabling students to become certified through leading nursing credentialing organizations.
+This top-ranked, nationally recognized program offers flexible full and part-time study options.
+No entrance exam is mentioned as required for this master's-level program.

 • Top ten MSN program nationally